 Phytonutrients in cranberries could help guard against inflammation, delaying the process and offering protection against heart disease.

-There is also some evidence that cranberry juice can help to prevent dental plaque that builds up on teeth and causes gum disease.
+There’s also some evidence that cranberry juice can help to prevent dental plaque that builds up on teeth and causes gum disease.

-Cranberries also contain powerful phytochemicals that act as antioxidants.
 Antioxidants help to protect your body from cell damage due to free radicals.
 Free radicals contribute to the aging process and may also be risk factors for developing chronic diseases like cancer and heart disease.

 Research published in the Journal of Nutrition found that cranberries might have a role in preventing cancer through dietary changes.